-Kim Sirdevan is a native of Jacksonville and graduate of Terry Parker High School.
-She graduated from Florida State University with a bachelor’s degree in psychology before earning her master’s degree in social work in 2000 from the University of South Carolina.
-She’s held various internships in the area of children’s mental health and is a Licensed Clinical Social Worker.
+Kim Sirdevan is a native of Jacksonville and graduated from Terry Parker High School.
+She graduated from Florida State University with a Bachelor’s degree in Psychology.
+Kim graduated with her master’s degree in Social Work from the University of South Carolina.
+She held various internships in the area of children’s mental health and is a Licensed Clinical Social Worker.

-Sirdevan began her journey of mental health counseling after working as a summer camp counselor in college.
-She realized that kids need a voice and a desire to belong.
-She began to search for a career path that would allow her the opportunity to meet these needs.
-Her path was drawn to the field of social work – as a therapist – with the overarching goal of eventually becoming an executive director.
-After exploring different milieus for therapy during her internships, Sirdevan settled back in Jacksonville to provide services in both residential and non-residential settings.
+Kim began her journey of mental health counseling after working as a summer camp counselor in college.
+Her path would be drawn to the field of social work as a therapist with the overarching goal of leading a mental health organization.
+After exploring different milieus for therapy during her internships, Kim settled back in Jacksonville to provide services in both residential and non-residential settings.